 Who Is John Mayer?

-Born on October 16, 1977, John Mayer launched his music career in the late 1990s.
-In 2001 he released the album Room for Squares, and two years later he debuted Heavier Things.
+John Mayer launched his music career in the late 1990s.
+In 2001, he released the album Room for Squares, and two years later he debuted Heavier Things.
 Both efforts were commercially successful, multi-platinum albums that spawned several hits, including Grammy-winning songs like "Your Body Is a Wonderland" and "Daughters."
 Having established himself in adult contemporary rock, Mayer broadened the scope of his sound to incorporate the blues, forming the John Mayer Trio in the mid 2000s.
-In 2015 he collaborated with Grateful Dead's Bob Weir to form the touring band Dead & Company.
+In 2015, he collaborated with Grateful Dead's Bob Weir to form the touring band Dead & Company.

 Background and Early Career